ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 allows you to create cron (interval) tasks that will be performed at a specified time interval without blocking the execution of the base Sample Application.

-We chose those to use this package over other packages due to its ease of use, compatability with Streamlit and the lack of the need to write explicit multithreading/concurrent code to execute cron task.
+We chose those to use this package over other packages due to its ease of use, compatibility with Streamlit and the lack of the need to write explicit multithreading/concurrent code to execute cron tasks.

 #### `start_scheduler()`

 `start_scheduler()` is the main method used to start the scheduler.
 The following details the steps taken when the method is called:

-1. Check if the task with job ID equals to `UNIQUE_JOB_ID` is already present in the task scheduling pool
+1. Check if the task with a job ID equal to `UNIQUE_JOB_ID` is already present in the task scheduling pool
 2. If it is not in the pool, create a new task to add to the pool.
     1. Specify the time interval as 7 days
     2. Specify the job ID as `UNIQUE_JOB_ID`
-    3. Specify to replace any existing jobs with the same job ID to prevent conflicts over which tasks is the latest task
+    3. Specify to replace any existing jobs with the same job ID to prevent conflicts over which task is the latest task
     4. Start the scheduler
 3. If the job ID is in the pool, return immediately and do nothing

 > [!TIP]
-> Do note that the interval is arbitrarily set, you may wish to use another interval for a stricter housekeeping and
+> Do note that the interval is arbitrarily set, you may wish to use another interval for stricter housekeeping and
 > certificate and private key retention policy.

 #### `_clean_temp()`